thetinygoat/kanban-board/README.md

 `react-beautiful-dnd` does most of the heavy lifting when it comes to drag and drop.
 I've used `zustand` instead of `redux` to maintain my global state as it provides an easier way to manage your global state without all the boilerplate.

 I've used `tailwindcss` to provide styling for the application.

+The state of the board is mantained globally using `zustand` to make it easier to manipulate it from different components.
+Upon every state change the state is persisted to localstorage.